tri-cods/github-pages/more/markdown.md

----
-layout: page
-title: Introducing Markdown
+# Markdown Guide
----

-## Headings and Emphasis

 Markdown allows us to format textual features like headings, emphasis, links, and lists in a plain text file using a streamlined set of notations that humans can interpret without much training.
 Markdown files usually have a .md extension.
+While markdown has long been adopted by developers, in recent years more mainstream applications (such as Notion, Obsidian, Roam, and even GoogleDocs) have begun supporting markdown text as well.

+## Headings and Emphasis

 In markdown, we insert headings with a single hash mark like this: